 Yes, we ship to Alaska, although extra rates apply.

 Containers go everywhere, and all units can always be shipped to the nearest port.
 We might not have a local forwarder in your country (yet) though, in which case we will find one together with you.

-Karpatia has no showroom – but of course, we are always happy to show the workshop.
+Of course!
+Karpatia has no real showroom, but we are always happy to host you at the workshop.
 You can make an appointment through our contact form and try before you buy.
 We operate out of Atlanta Georgia, at the MET business park (675 Metropolitan pkwy SW).

 We will gladly export your vehicle to Canada but need a little more cooperation with you to get it up to local code than we would for US customers.

 If you do it right – yes.
-Food trucks and concession trailers are some of the most profitable small businesses you can operate without very specialized skills.
+Food and concession trucks are some of the most profitable small businesses you can operate without very specialized skills.

 It all depends on your product and the effort you put in to the business.
 Go out there and grind every day and you’ll be selling like hot cakes!